 How long do they keep for?

-What a stupid question.
-Honestly, you think you’re not going to guzzle the whole lot of these prosecco scones in one go.
-Okay, if you really think you won’t manage to eat them all in one go they will keep in an airtight box or tin for up to 2 days.
-However, all scones are best on the day they are baked.
+If you don’t eat them all in one sitting these light and fluffy lemonade scones will keep in an airtight box or tin for up to 3 days.
+However, like all scones they are best on the day they are baked.

 Can you freeze these scones?

 Yes of course you can.
-Just wrap well in cling film and pop them into a freezer bag and they will keep for up to 3 months.
+Just wrap well in cling film and pop them into a freezer bag and your lemonade/prosecco scones will keep for up to 3 months.
 Defrost thoroughly.

 Sweet Scone Perfection

-These little beauties come out so well that they have the perfect scone break in the middle.
+These delicious little lemonade scones come out so well that they have the perfect scone break in the middle.
 By that I mean that you don’t even need a knife to half them to put in your cream and jam.
 They just naturally pull apart in the right place.
 Now that’s what I call a good scone.

 What to serve with these prosecco scones